After-Shock/Cloudbox-wiki/Sonarr.md

 1. Click "Settings" -> "Connect".

-1. Add a new "Custom Script", and ensure the settings are the same as below.
+1. Add a new "Custom Script".

+1. Add the following:

+   1. Name: Torrent Cleanup

+   1. On Grab: `No`

+   1. On Download: `Yes`

+   1. On Upgrade:  `Yes`

+   1. On Rename:`No`

+   1. Path: `/scripts/torrent/TorrentCleanup.py`

+   1. Arguments:`sonarr`

+1. The settings will look like this:

     ![Sonarr Torrent Cleanup Script CloudBox](http://i.imgur.com/nNkMLdB.png)

-1. Click "Save" to add the script.
+1. Click "Save" to add the Torrent Cleanup script.

 ## 7. Plex Autoscan